ebits21/insync-distrobox/README.md

 ```

 ## Run Script
-Navigate to the directory you saved the script in and execute:
+There are two options.
+Navigate to the directory you saved the script in and execute either:
 ```
 sh make-insync-container.sh
 ```